 Anyway, this weeks hot off the press visit to my particularly favourite museum called the V&A. I didnt like what I found.
 The dear old Henry Cole wing, that wonderfully detailed victorian outhouse, now gutted and painted white on the interior.
 What elements, I wondered, did those villains rip out of the Henry Cole heart to further this museums modernisation?
 Why didnt they just blow the whole thing up?
 Now renamed the 'Sackler Centre', it is now no longer a gallery space, but a ghastly study area.
 This should be in a school, not here.
 What a waste of gallery space.
 And what destruction levied upon a former victorian interior.

 Did another trip to St Brides of Fleet Street, and also a few Fleet Street Pubs.
 Nice olde buildings, and so far untouched by developers.
-Yes, these old churches, St Pauls.
+Yes, these old churches are marvellous, especially St Pauls.
 Actually, the religious buildings of every denomination have produced, over thousands of years, so much beauty, and there's still a lot of this in fragile London.
 I enjoy a visit or two, but only for the architecture.
 No, I dont pray.
 Although these buildings were initially made to honour some godly beings.
-Still, without these beings we wouldnt have the architecure.
+Still, without all this belief we wouldnt have the architecure.
 Ok, where do I kneel...

 So, it was back home on the tube, and this is where the fun really starts, for it is, in my opinion, on the tube or subway where you get to know a lot about any city.
 For starters, I got an emergency announcement down there.
 Couldn't understand a single word of it.
 All the communters, looked at each other and laughed.
 What did he say??
 Oh well, probably something very serious.
 We'll find out when we get there!!